Chemical biological, radiological and nuclear terrorism

 Access to weapons of mass destruction

-The prospect of non-state actors, including terrorist groups and their supporters, gaining access to and using Weapons of Mass Destruction (WMD)/ Chemical Biological, Radiological and Nuclear (CBRN) materials is a serious threat to international peace and security.
-Over the years, terrorists groups have tested new ways and means to acquire and use more dangerous weapons to maximize damage and incite terror, including weapons incorporating CBRN materials.
+The prospect of non-state actors, including terrorists and their supporters, gaining access to and using Weapons of Mass Destruction (WMD)/Chemical Biological, Radiological and Nuclear (CBRN) materials is a serious threat to international peace and security.
+Over the years, terrorist groups have tested new ways and means to acquire and use more dangerous weapons to maximize damage and incite terror, including weapons incorporating CBRN materials.
 With advancements being made in technology and the expansion of legal and illegal commercial channels, including on the dark web, some of these weapons have become increasingly accessible.